tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/supervised-learning-101.md

 - **Neural Networks**

-Neural Networks are inspired by the structure and function of the brain's neural networks.
+Neural Networks are inspired by the structure and function of the brain's neural networks and are powerful in modeling complex patterns.
 They consist of layers of nodes, or "neurons," that make simple calculations from their input.
 The data goes through an input layer, then through one or more "hidden" layers, and finally through an output layer.
 Neural networks are particularly effective for complex problems.
 An example is image recognition, where a neural network can identify and classify objects within images.

 {{% warning %}}
-Neural networks can model complex patterns, but they require large amounts of data and computational power.
-Moreover, they act as "black boxes," making it difficult to understand the exact nature of the decision-making processes.
+Neural networks act as "black boxes," making it difficult to understand the exact nature of the decision-making processes.
+Furthermore, it can be very computationally intensive to train a neural network.
+Other algorithms might achieve similar results with greater efficiency.
 {{% /warning %}}

 ## A Regression Example: Linear Regression

-In this example of supervised regression in R we will predict someone's weight based on their height, using a dataset provided by the `datasets` package.
+In this example of supervised regression in R we will predict someone's weight based on their height, using a dataset provided by the [datasets](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html) package.
 We will use a simple linear regression model.

 ### Loading and Inspecting the Data